Emily Goins, LCSWA

 I incorporate a variety of treatment modalities to fit the unique experience of each individual.
 I pull heavily from systems theory and incorporate techniques from several modalities including, but not limited to Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution Focused and Motivational Interviewing (MI).

-I provide services to teens and adults for individuals and couples and persons in relationships, including LGBTQ+ and non-traditional relationships.
+I provide services to teens and adults for individuals and couples and persons in relationships, including LGBTQIA2S+ and non-traditional relationships.

 Areas of Focus